 It's not entirely accurate to compare them as they are not the same.
 There are many business cases that could be solved with any of those.
 However, there are some significant differences,when looking from the Sidekiq perspective, that it's good to know and understand:

-- Kafka does not handle reentrancy - in case of a message processing failure, it is up to you to decide to do with it.
+- Kafka does not handle reentrancy - in case of a message processing failure, it is up to you to decide what to do with it.
 It won't be pushed back and retried automatically,

 - Kafka does not support pushing the same message into a queue again (you can push it back but it will be a new message in the partition).
 Messages are immutable and once placed in Kafka, they cannot be changed,